burtondaniel/udemy-angular-notes/README.md

 ## 326. Effects - how they work

+Effects - side effects that dont affect state. ie. start login... side effect is to attempt to login, and create login success or fail events on response.

 Assign a value to your decorated effect, and limit it to a certain action type:

 `